samdc137/diary/FAQs.md

-# Easy Diary FAQs
+# Secret Diary FAQs

-This is the list of Frequently asked questions for Easy Diary.
+This is the list of Frequently asked questions for Secret Diary.
 It is intended to serve as a self-service utility document.
-This is to aid new users or already existing users of Easy Diary.
+This is to aid new users or already existing users of Secret Diary.
 This document may be updated from time to time to suit any new changes to the software as new developments or changes will be implemented.

 ---